 Your voice is important!
 Here are a few quick and easy ways you can help right now to save more animals:

-- Email City Council!
+- Email City Council.
 Send an email to each of our City Council Members to vote to APPROVE the proposal to award Anicira’s new Open Admission shelter with the City contract.
-Click Here for the Council Members' email addresses and a short note you can copy and past in an email to them.
+Click below to send a message to the Council Members.

-Feel free to copy the text below to paste in an email or write a message of your own:
+Feel free to copy the text below to paste or write a message of your own:

 Dear Harrisonburg City Council Member,

 I am a Harrisonburg resident who is concerned about the number of animals that are killed every year in our city.
-I encourage you to approve Anicira’s recent proposal to replace the underperforming RH-SPCA as the County’s open admission shelter.
+I encourage you to approve Anicira’s recent proposal to replace the underperforming RHSPCA as the City’s open admission shelter.
 Anicira is willing to be held to a higher standard and provide the shelter that our community has been asking for and that our animals deserve.